 Putra Mosque – Pastel pink domed mosque

-Putra Mosque is the perfect blend of the Persian, Malaysian, and Arab-Islamic architectures, and is the extraordinary landmark of Putrajaya, the administrative capital of Malaysia.
-Situated in the calmly spectacular Putrajaya Lake, Putra Mosque portrays the grandeur of the modern mosque, both in architecture and in its capacity to host 10,000 worshipers.
+Putra Mosque is the perfect blend of Persian, Malaysian, and Arab-Islamic architecture while being one of the extraordinary landmarks of Putrajaya – the administrative capital of Malaysia.
+Situated in the calmly spectacular Putrajaya Lake, Putra Mosque portrays the grandeur of this modern city, both in architecture and in its capacity to host 10,000 worshipers.
 The unique feature of the Putra Mosque is its pink dome created using the indigenous rose-hued stones and the excellent craftsmanship of traditional builders.

 Batu Caves – Religious Landmark

-Batu Caves should be right up there in your Malaysia itinerary especially if you're a cultural enthusiast.
+Batu Caves should be right up there in your Malaysia itinerary especially if you’re a cultural enthusiast.
 Batu caves are limestone grottoes comprising of three huge caves and numerous smaller ones.
 Incorporating the limestones formed around 400 million years ago is the cave temple constructed 100 years ago with marvelous statues of hundreds of Hindu deities.
-Majestically standing stretching 140 ft in the air, at the outside of Batu caves is Lord Murugan, a Hindu deity.
+Majestically standing at 140 ft outside of Batu caves is Lord Murugan, a Hindu deity.
 The 272-stair flight to the temple caves makes the journey a bit tiring yet worthwhile for the mythical glow beneath the stalactites.

 Redang Island – Paradise in Malaysia

-Crystal clear waters, a white sandy beach, and colorful coral reefs are just a few of the impressive features of Redang Island.
+Crystal clear waters, a white sandy beach, and colorful coral reefs are just a few of the impressive features that would propel Redang Island into any tourist’s Malaysia itinerary.
 Situated off the coast of Kuala Terengganu, Redang Island or Pulau Redang consists of 9 islands in its vicinity.
 It is a fascinating experience to go island hopping in Redang island, to explore and discover the hidden beauty of tropical nature.
 Snorkeling and Scuba Diving are popular activities at Redang Island, attracting many tourists each year.

 Melaka – Don’t mess with Melaka